influxdata/docs-v2/content/v2.0/monitor-alert/checks/create.md

     When a check generates a status, it stores the message in the `_message` column.

 4. Define check conditions that assign statuses to points.
+    Condition options depend on your check type.

     ##### Configure a threshold check
     1. In the **Thresholds** column, click the status name (CRIT, WARN, INFO, or OK)